 The filter will open with a sample filter that you can apply to filter by the reviewer property of each source.
 If you want to view sources that are assigned to a single person, leave the middle column set to "has any of" and choose that person's name in the third column:

-The filter will now have a colored background indicating that it is active.
+The filter will now have a b indicating that it is active.
 If you want to view sources assigned to one user OR a second user, simply add the second user to the third column.
 You can also choose other options in the middle column, such as:

 The "is empty" option is helpful when you want to find sources that haven't yet been assigned to a reviewer.